Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Introduction

 As experimental practice has matured, attention has shifted toward improving efficiency and statistical power.
 Researchers now collect extensive pretreatment information to predict outcomes and use regression adjustment to explain part of the outcome variance.
 This approach reduces noise and increases the precision of treatment effect estimation without requiring complex assignment mechanisms.

-Most theoretical guarantees for regression-adjusted estimators rely on asymptotic arguments.
-However, early-stage clinical trials, marketing geo-experiments, and studies of firm- or country-level policies frequently operate in small sample regimes, where asymptotic results do not apply.
-In these cases, standard regression-adjusted estimators become biased, with undesirable consequences for treatment effect estimation and policy design.
-Moreover, high-leverage observations (that is, observations whose covariates strongly influence the regression fit) further degrade the performance of regression adjustment in small samples.
-This problem is well documented in influential work by \citet{freedman2008regression} and \citet{young2019channeling}.
+Most formal guarantees for regression-adjusted estimators rely on asymptotic arguments.
+However, early-stage clinical trials, marketing geo-experiments, and studies of firm- or country-level policies frequently operate in small sample regimes, where standard regression-adjusted estimators become biased, with undesirable consequences for treatment effect estimation and policy design \citep{freedman2008regression}.
+Moreover, in small samples, high-leverage observations (that is, observations whose covariate values exert a disproportionate influence on the regression fit) further degrade the performance of regression adjustment \citep{young2019channeling}.

-To address these challenges, in this paper we develop a regression adjustment framework that is unbiased in finite samples and robust to influential observations.
+To address these challenges, we propose a regression adjustment framework that is unbiased in finite samples and robust to influential observations.
 A key component of our analysis is a leave-one-out regression adjustment (LOORA) procedure, which removes the bias of classical regression adjustment.
-Within this framework, we develop two estimators of the average treatment effect (ATE): LOORA-HT, a Horvitz–Thompson estimator for simple random assignment, and LOORA-DM, a difference-in-means estimator for complete random assignment.
+Within this framework, we develop two estimators of the average treatment effect (ATE): LOORA-HT, a Horvitz–Thompson estimator for simple random assignment; and LOORA-DM, a difference-in-means estimator for complete random assignment.
 LOORA-HT and LOORA-DM are easy to implement and deliver a performance that previously required complex assignment mechanisms \citep[see][]{harshaw2022design}.

 LOORA-HT and LOORA-DM simultaneously address three core problems in regression-adjusted estimation of treatment effects.
-First, they answer the critique of \citet{freedman_2008_b} by providing unbiased, randomization-based estimators.
-Second, they reach the asymptotic efficiency of \citet{lin2013agnostic}.
-Third, by stabilizing estimation in the presence of influential observations, they resolve the issues identified by \citet{young2019channeling}.
+First, they answer the critique of \citet{freedman_2008_b} by providing unbiased, regression-adjusted estimators for RCTs.
+Second, they attain the asymptotic variance of the estimator in \citet{lin2013agnostic}, which is the efficient variance among all linearly adjusted estimators under simple and complete random assignment.
+Third, by stabilizing estimation in the presence of influential observations, they reduce the sensitivity to leverage documented in \citet{young2019channeling}.